Laboratory Notes for BIO 1003, 2016, and 3001

 Isolation of Bacteria from the Environment

-Bacteria are everywhere.
-In this experiment you will collect bacteria from the environment and transfer them to a nutrient agar in a petri dish for incubation.
+Hypothesis: Bacteria are everywhere.
+In this experiment you will sample surfaces in the environment and transfer what you have collected to a nutrient agar in a petri dish for incubation.
 Don't open the petri dish until step 2 below; bacteria from the air may settle on the agar and contaminate your experiment.
 Do note that the smaller half of the dish contains the gelatinous agar.

 Living Cyanobacteria are available for study.
 Prepare slides of Oscillatoria and Anabaena.
 Both are filamentous--chains of elongated cells.
 Occasional larger cells in the chain are heterocysts which have dark ends; these cells fix nitrogen.
 The green color in the cells is chlorophyll; note that the color is everywhere and is not localized in chloroplasts as you saw in the algae Elodea and Spirogyra, which are eukaryotes.
 If you look at free filaments at the edge of the Oscillatoria clump, you will observe their characteristic slow and smooth undulating (or oscillating) movement.